 The crash occurred about 1430...the brief Mayday call before the crash was not heard in McM, but an emergency call 20 minutes later was heard, this prompted an immediate SAR effort.
 Helos and an LC-130 went looking...at first along the presumed coastal route.
 Eventually the search turned to the mountain side, and at midnight one of the Coast Guard helo's spotted the crash site, tent and red flares.
 Survival packs were dropped, and several hours later (0245) two USCG aircraft returned to the crash site, landed, and picked up the four men.

-The flight and crash scene photos seen here were provided by a Polie friend who was there (and who shall remain nameless by request).
-As they say, if you want the rest of the story, read the book.
+The flight and crash scene photos seen here were provided by friend Stuart Rawlinson, who was the GFA accompanying Neider (Stu would later winter at Pole in 1975 as part of the first civilian crew wintering at the new domed station).
+As they say, if you want the rest of the story, read the book, sort of.
 Neider's description of the events is quite detailed, but a large grain of salt must be taken.First, a couple of "before" pictures:

 The view from the back, over the pilot's shoulder.
 Neider, wearing a USARP wool shirt, is in the left seat.